adamsilver/fdpb/01-a-registration-form.md

 ## Labels

-Every form control that accepts user input needs an auxiliary `<label>`.
-The submit button (with `type="submit"`) doesn't need a label because it's `value` attribute acts as one and doesn't take input from the user.

-The label describes the form control which is important because without one, sighted users won't understand what they need to type.
-Some people use screen readers.
-When a screen reader encounters an input without a label, it can only announce ‘text box’ which is meaningless.
-Also, browsers will set focus to the input, when clicking its label.
-This increases the size of the hit area, which is especially useful for motor-impaired users.
+In “Accessibility For Everyone”, Laura Kalbag sets out four broad parameters that improves the user experience for everyone:

+- Visual: make it easy to see.
+- Auditory: make it easy to hear.
+- Motor: make it easy to interact with.
+- Cognitive: make it easy to understand.

+By looking at labels from each of these standpoints, we can see just how important labels are.
+Sighted users can read them, visually-impaired users can hear the instructions using a screen reader and motor-impaired users can more easily set focus to the field thanks to the larger hit area.
+This is because clicking a label sets focus to the field.

 ![Hit area](.)

+For these reasons, every control that accepts input should have an auxilary `<label>`.
+Submit buttons, for example, don't accept input so don't need a label&mdash;the `value` attribute which renders the text inside the button acts as the accessible label.

-To *connect* an input to the label, the input's `id` and label's `for` attribute value need to match and be unique to the page.
+To *connect* an input to a label, the input's `id` and label's `for` attribute should match and be unique to the page.
 In the case of the email field, the value is “email”:

 ```html
 <label for="email">Email address</label>
 <input id="email" name="email" type="email">
 ```

 Failing to include a label means ignoring the needs of (motor and visually-impaired) users.
-Seeing as we're designing for people, we can use their ability (or lack thereof) as constraints that guide is to design robust experiences.
-After all, what helps some users often helps others, as is the case with the larger hit area.
-Even for those with fine motor control, a larger hit area is naturally easier to hit.
+As we're designing for people, we can use their ability (or lack thereof) as constraints that guide is to design robust experiences.
+After all, what helps some users often helps others.
+For example, a larger hit area is crucial for motor-impaired users but is easier to hit for those without impairments.

 ## Placeholders

 The `placeholder` attribute is intended to store a hint.
 It gives users extra guidance when filling out a field&mdash;particularly useful for fields that have complex rules such as a password field (more on this shortly).
-As they are not real values, they are ‘grayed out’ so that they can be differentiated from user-entered values.
+As placeholder text is not a real value, it's ‘grayed out’ so that it can be differentiated from user-entered values.

 ![Placeholder example from above](.)